Adamimoka/word-game/README.md

 =========
 ## How to Play

-When the game starts, a prompt will appear.
-You must type a word that includes the prompt.
+1. Type a word that includes the given prompt.
 For example, if the prompt is "cat", you could type "**cat**", "**cat**erpillar", or "appli**cat**ion".

-Press Enter to submit your word.
-If the word is valid, you will earn points based on the length of the word, the timer will reset, and the prompt will change.
-If the word is invalid, the timer will not reset and you will have to quickly type a valid word.
+2. Press Enter to submit.
+Valid words earn points and reset the timer.
+Invalid words will not reset the timer.

-You cannot reuse a word.
-Attempting to reuse a word will have it marked as invalid.
+3. The timer starts at 10 seconds and decreases as the game continues.
+If you run out of time, the game ends.

-You have limited time to type each word, starting from 10 seconds and slowly reducing.
-If you run out of time, the game will end.
+4. Score as many points as you can by typing valid words before the timer runs out.
+Good luck!

 ## Playing